Skip to main content

 Physical cards

-Plastic payment card that can be used for point-of-sale transactions using swipe, chip and PIN, and contactless methods, as well as for online transactions.
+Plastic payment card that can be used for point-of-sale transactions using swipe, chip and PIN, and contactless (EMV) methods, as well as for online transactions.

 Digital cards